kumahq/kuma-website/docs/docs/1.2.0/networking/dns.md

       --dataplane-token-file=/tmp/kuma-dp-redis-1-token
     ```

-When this command is run, the `kuma-dp` process will also spawn coredns and allow resolution of .mesh addresses.
+    The `kuma-dp` process also spawns coredns and allows resolution of .mesh addresses.

 ### Special considerations